Meo-ow0/Mymusic-player-/README.md

 🎀 Welcome to My Music Station!

 Hey there!
 Thanks for stopping by.
-This is my little digital workspace—a project I built to keep my music, my notes, and my aesthetic all in one place.
+This is my little digital workspace a project I built to keep my music, my notes, and my aesthetic all in one place.
 It’s basically my "cozy corner" on the web.
 ୨୧ What's inside?
 I designed this to be simple and sweet: